 When you add a graphic to your canvas, the Graphic palette automatically opens.
 From this palette, you can control the color, fade, blend mode, and orientation of the graphic.
 You can also crop it, add shadows, or erase part of it if you don’t want it in your design.

 Click the square pancakes icon in the bottom toolbar to access the Layers palette.
 This is where you can see and select all of the design elements on your canvas, including text, graphics, and images.

 You can reorder layers in relation to one another using the arrows at the top of the palette.
 You can also flatten, delete, or duplicate layers by clicking the three vertical dots that appear to the right of any layer you hover over.

-Access the Alignment palette by clicking the square with intersecting lines in it.
+Access the Grid & Alignment palette by clicking the square with intersecting lines in it.
 This palette helps you get your text and graphics placed and spaced nicely.
 You can add a customizable grid to your canvas and use it to aid in text and graphics placement, or have your objects snap directly to the grid.
-The Alignment palette can also help you align objects in relation to one another when you enable Alignment hints by checking one or both of the options under Align & snap to.
+The Grid & Alignment palette can also help you align objects in relation to one another when you enable Alignment hints by checking one or both of the options under Align & snap to.

 We’ve explored some great ideas for working with PicMonkey templates, but we know there are times when you have to run off and be your own monkey.
 With that in mind, we’ve put up a slew of pre-sized blank canvases and created a custom blank canvas generator.
-You can put in the dimensions of the canvas you want, or choose one that’s sized for your need (Facebook cover, Instagram profile, YouTube ad, etc.).